McDermitt, Nevada and Oregon: Points of interest

 The state line goes through the White Horse Inn, a historical landmark now being restored, which was a saloon, hotel, and (reportedly) brothel.
 When it was open, food could be ordered and paid for in Oregon, avoiding the Nevada state sales tax.

 Education

 Humboldt County School District operates the McDermitt Combined School, a kindergarten–twelfth grade (K–12) school, in the Nevada side.
+The Nevada side, including the CDP, is zoned to that district.

 The Oregon side is zoned to McDermitt School District 51, a school district, governed by a board of directors, which sends all of its students to McDermitt Combined in Nevada and which does not have any employees.
 Circa 2006, 16 students, of all grade levels, lived in the district.
 In 2006 the district possessed a school building that was no longer used.

+Humboldt County is in the service area of Great Basin College.
+That college maintains the GBC Center in Winnemucca.
 The section of Malheur County in which McDermitt, Oregon is located in is not in any community college district.

 McDermitt has a public library, a branch of the Humboldt County Library.